vinceyyy/real-estate-websites-scraper/README.md

 ### sqlite.py
 * Receive dict data and write them into sqlite.
+* Do what you want with this part.
+I was trying to practice my SQL skill.
 * From: {"name": name, "address": address, "area": area, "type": typ, "units": units, "year": year, "developer": dev, "agency": agency}
 * To: